 Purdue President Mitch Daniels keynoted each of the six weekend ceremonies.

-Dr. Deborah W. Knapp, Distinguished Professor in Comparative Oncology and director of Purdue’s Comparative Oncology Program in the College of Veterinary Medicine, will be the guest speaker for the Monday morning Graduate School ceremony.
+Dr. Deborah W. Knapp, Distinguished Professor in Comparative Oncology and director of Purdue’s Comparative Oncology Program in the College of Veterinary Medicine, was the guest speaker for the Monday morning Graduate School ceremony.
 She is nationally and internationally recognized for her work in bladder cancer and comparative oncology.

 Three individuals received honorary doctorates during commencement ceremonies.
 Edmund O. Schweitzer III and Jill Hruby received honorary Doctor of Engineering degrees from the College of Engineering.
 John Krenicki Jr. received an honorary Doctor of Managment from the School of Management.

 Graduating student responders during the ceremonies were Grace Hasler of Columbus, Indiana, from the College of Agriculture; Jace Newell of Maple Grove, Minnesota, from the College of Engineering and the John Martinson Honors College; Tom Appenzeller of West Lafayette, Indiana, from the College of Science; Jack Horoho of Warsaw, Indiana, from the School of Management; Parikshit Pawar of Austin, Texas, from the College of Health and Human Sciences; and Jaqueline Krutsch of Evanston, Illinois, from the College of Education.